 So before coming up with any drastic action plans, try and engage your son/daughter and their teachers in an objective assessment of what went wrong (as well as what went well!), whether that be insufficient preparation or dropping marks on specific types of question or topic.

 Here are our top tips for students who were unhappy with their mock exam results:

 - Get organised now

-Your mocks may have been disappointing but there is still time so shake off your disappointment, focus on what’s ahead and start making changes today.
+Your mocks may have been disappointing but there is still time.
+So shake off your disappointment, focus on what’s ahead and start making changes today.

-- Learn from your mocks
+- Learn from your mock results

 Don’t pretend your mocks didn’t happen or make excuses for the results – if your results aren’t what you were expecting, take it as a sign that you need to change something.

 This could be your study habits or how you split your attention across your subjects.
 If you do nothing different, you face the risk of getting similar results when it comes to the real thing.